Skip to main content

 Tips for sleeping better amid high-stress situations

 Is it harder for you to fall asleep lately?
 Are you waking up more throughout the night?
 You're not the only one.
-Stressful situations, like the COVID-19 pandemic, can disrupt sleep patterns.
-Since sleep is crucial for our brains and bodies to recharge, here are some things you can try to feel more rested and prepared to manage the effects of COVID-19 at work and home.
+Stressful situations can disrupt sleep patterns.
+Since sleep is crucial for our brains and bodies to recharge, here are some things you can try to feel more rested and prepared to manage stress at work and home.

 Create a bedtime routine.
 A consistent, calming nighttime routine lets your body know that it's time for bed, which can encourage better sleep.